NALTP/Rules/README.md

       - (i) There will be no free agency periods in the Minor league.
   - (3) Novice league:
     - (a) Add/drop periods:
+      - (i) There will be no add/drop periods in the Novice league.
+    - (b) Player drop period:
+      - (i) At the conclusion of the third week of games, captains will select between zero and one players from their roster as decided by the CRC.
+Selected players will be removed from their roster at that time and entered into the free agency process.
+      - (ii) Any removed players deemed inactive by the CRC will be removed from the free agency process.
+The CRC may require select captains to remove an additional player from their roster in the event of an inactive player being selected.
+    - (d) Free agency period:
       - (i) Regular season:
-        - (1) There will be as many add/drop periods during the regular season as needed to accomodate minor league drops.
+        - (1) There will be a single, primary, free agency period completed live followed by additional asynchronous free agency periods as announced by the CRC.
-          - (aa) Each add/drop period will begin at the conclusion of the corresponding Minors add/drop period.
-These periods will last approximately 48 hours and the CRC will announce when bidding opens and when bidding closes for each period.
+        - (2) The primary free agency period will begin following the second Minor league add/drop period, or third week of NLTP games, whichever happens later, and be completed in three stages.
+          - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
+          - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.
+          - (cc) The third stage of the primary free agency period will consist of all remaining free agents being drafted through a second snake draft.
+        - (3) The free agency period will consist of all free agents being drafted through a second snake draft.
       - (ii) Postseason:
-        - (1) There will be no add/drop periods in the postseason.
+        -  (1) There will be no free agency periods in the postseason.
-    - (b) Add/drop process:
-      - (i) An add/drop will consist of an auction draft player on a roster being dropped, followed by a player dropped from Minors being added to the roster.
-      - (ii) Each add/drop period will be completed in three phases
-        - (1) Phase 1
-          - (aa) Novice captains with a rostered player possessing Minors to Novice DEP status may claim a player from the pool of eligible Minors drops and replace a player on their roster with DEP status with the Minors drop.
-          - (bb) The Minors drop will be awarded to the team with the highest bid, calculated by the value of the DEP being released added with any additional TCA from their budget they choose to spend.
-          - (cc) Any player with DEP status who is removed from a roster during phase 1 is ineligible for phases 2 and 3 of the add/drop process.
-        - (2) Phase 2
-          - (aa) Novice captains may claim any eligible player.
-          - (bb) Claims will be made in the form of bids and will be processed in stages.
+    - (d) Free agency process
+      - (i) Each stage of free agency will consist of teams bidding on eligible free agents.
-            - (I) A bid will be defined as a rostered player who was obtained during the auction draft and any number of TCA.
+        - (1) A bid will be defined as a rostered player who was obtained at auction and any number of TCA.
-            - (II) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
+        - (2) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
-            - (III) Bidding Process:
-              - (1) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
+      - (ii) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
-              - (2) All teams will have the opportunity to make a bid on any eligible players in each stage of the present phase.
-When a stage is complete, the players will be awarded to the team with the highest value bid.
+      - (iii) All teams will have the opportunity to make a bid on any eligible free agent in each stage of free agency.
+When the stage is complete, the player will be awarded to the team with the highest value bid.
-              - (3) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
-If there are multiple bids of the same value on different players, those bids will be processed in order of submission.
-If multiple bids on a single player are received from a single team, only the most recent submission will be considered.
+      - (iv) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
+If there are multiple bids of the same value on different free agents, those bids will be processed in order of submission.
+If multiple bids on a single free agent are received from a single team, only the most recent submission will be considered.
+        - (1) It is the responsibility of the captain to submit bids properly.
+A captain should reach out to the CRC if they need help understanding the bidding process, and the CRC is obligated to help them with the process.
-              - (4) If multiple teams have bids of equal value for a single player, the team lower in the standings will obtain the desired player, with tiebreaks being applied as necessary.
+      - (v) If two teams have bids of equal value for a single player, the team with the worse season record will obtain the free agent, with tiebreaks being applied as necessary.
-              - (5) If multiple teams have bids of equal value for a single player, but also have played an uneven amount of games, the tiebreaker will be based on the percent of standings points acquired in the games that they have played so far.
-              - (6) If a player should be awarded to a team, TCA will be deducted from the team's total TCA equal to the number of TCA included in their bid and independent of the value of the rostered player used in the bid.
-The rostered player used in the bid will be eligible for the next stage of phase 2.
+      - (vi) If a free agent should be awarded to a team, TCA will be deducted from the team's total TCA equal to the number of TCA included in their bid and independent of the value of the rostered player used in the bid.
+The rostered player used in the bid will be eligible for the next stage of free agency.
-              - (7) Bids will automatically be reduced to never exceed available TCA.
+      - (vii) Bids will automatically be reduced to never exceed available TCA.
 In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
+        - (1) If a team has 20 TCA and submits the following bids: Player A-15; Player B-10; Player C-5 and wins Player A. Their bid for Player-B will reduce to 5 and have a priority over Player C which will remain at 5.
-              - (8) A bid with a value of zero TCA on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
+      - (viii) A bid with a value of zero TCA on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCA must be used in whole numbers.
-          - (cc) When a player or players are no longer receiving bids and are not rostered at the conclusion of phase 2 bidding, phase 3 will begin.
-        - (3) Phase 3
-          - (aa) Players that are not rostered at the end of phase 2 will be eligible to claim by any team within the next 24 hours.
-          - (bb) In the event that multiple teams attempt to add a player, the team with lowest standings points will be awarded the player, with tiebreakers applied as necessary.
-          - (cc) In the event that multiple teams attempt to add a player, but also have played an uneven amount of games, the tiebreaker will be based on the percent of standings points acquired in the games that they have played so far.
-          - (dd) If no claims are made on a player during phase 3, the CRC will assign the player to a team at their discretion, with bias towards balancing roster activity.
-          - (ee) Players acquired during phase 3 are now considered snake drafted players and have no TCA value assigned to them.
-    - (c) Add/drop player eligibility:
-      - (i) All players dropped from Minors that do not have any restriction from playing Novice will be eligible.
-      - (ii) Players dropped from Minors will be contacted by the CRC to confirm their interest in joining the Novice league.
-        - (1) Players who decline to drop will remain eligible for loans, but not call-ups, for the remainder of the season.
-          - (aa) Players who change their mind can contact the CRC to appeal and be approved to join the next add/drop period on a case by case basis.
-This will need to be a unanimous decision by the CRC.
-    - (d) Free agency periods
-      - (i) Regular season:
-        - (1) There will be one free agency period following the final add/drop period in the Novice league, lasting approximately 24 hours.
-        - (2) Any signups after the Novice draft will be eligible for the free agency period on a case by case basis as determined by the CRC.
-          - (aa) True rookies or players with less than 110 competitive league minutes will automatically be eligible for free agency.
-          - (bb) Players that sign up without game day availability will be contacted by the CRC to determine eligibility.
-        - (3) The free agency period will consist of all free agents being drafted through a second snake draft.
-      - (ii) Postseason:
-        -  (1) There will be no free agency periods in the postseason.
-    - (e) Free agency process
-      - (i) Each team will designate between zero and two snake drafted players from their roster as decided by the CRC for roster activity balancing.
-        - (1) Selected players will be removed from their team's roster and entered into the free agency process.
-      - (ii) Any removed players deemed inactive by the CRC will be removed from the free agency process.
-        - (1) The CRC may require select captains to remove an additional player from their roster in the event of an inactive player being selected.
+      - (ix) Free agents who receive no bids will be progressed to the second snake draft.
-      - (iii) Second snake draft:
+    - (e) Second Snake Draft:
-        - (1) The second snake draft order will be determined by the number of remaining TCA of each team at the conclusion of the final add/drop period.
+      - (i) The second snake draft order will be determined by the number of remaining TCA of each team following the second stage of the primary free agency period, without proration.
-          - (aa) The team with the lower standings points will win a tiebreak.
+        - (1) Ties will be resolved using a random generator.
-        - (2) The second snake draft will be completed within 24 hours, with captains submitting bids to the CRC via direct messages one after another as prompted.
+      - (ii) The second snake draft will be completed chronously, with captains submitting bids to the CRC via direct messages.
-        - (3) The second snake draft procedure will match that of the snake draft and continue until all eligible players have been assigned to a team.
+      - (iii) The second snake draft procedure will match that of the snake draft and continue until all eligible players have been assigned to a team.
+    - (f) Free agency player eligibility:
+      - (i) Primary free agency period:
+       - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.
+       - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC.
+        - (aa) A true rookie is defined as any player with fewer than 119 minutes played in any official North American Capture the Flag league.
+       - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC.
+       - (4) Major league drops who also become Minor league drops will not be eligible for free agency unless they have a total of 0 minutes played in the Major league.
+       - (5) Players acquired in the primary free agency period will be eligible to begin playing in week 4 Novice league games.
+       - (6) Eligible co-captains seeking entry into Novice league must agree to enter into the free agency process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
+If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
+Free agency results may also be adjusted accordingly.
+       - (7) Captains who were playing in, and are dropped from, Minor league are ineligible for Novice league unless their team possesses a potential TCA bid large enough to guarantee their acquisition at the time of the primary free agency period.
+      - (ii) Additional free agency periods:
+        - (1) Only true rookies will be eligible for additional free agency periods.
+        - (2) Signups may be denied for players assessed above a Novice league level by the CRC.
+        - (3) Players acquired in additional free agency periods will be eligible to begin playing in any upcoming Novice league games regardless of turnaround.
   - (4) Extra-league drops:
     - (a) Gross Inactivity (GI):
       - (i) At any point in the regular season, captains may appeal to the CRC to have a player removed from their roster for Gross Inactivity.